CharlieBaird/PoECraftingAssistant/README.md

 # Download
 Only alpha versions have been released; the download is no longer available.
 A new download will be created when the tool is in a more stable and improved state for the official release.
+It is not recommended to try and run the tool from the source code, but you may try if you want.

 # Getting Started